Skip to main content

 • Housing: 1970s-1990s homes on larger lots than many in-town areas; often good bones for light cosmetic updates.

-• Environment: Quiet, stable, and residential, with a strong “neighborhood” feel.
+• Environment: Primarily residential with lower traffic density, with a strong “neighborhood” feel.

 • Appeal: Good long-term value and attractive to both owner-occupants and investors.